AnderCruz/Multilabel-Text-Classification-with-NLP/README.md

 * Insights into **challenges of multilabel text classification**.
 * A **portfolio-ready project** showcasing NLP and ML expertise.

----

 ## 👨‍💻 Authors

 Project developed by **Nowa Analytics**
 🚀 Data Science Consulting | Machine Learning Solutions

----

-👉 Do you want me to also include **sample results** (e.g., example predictions of tags for new Stack Overflow questions) to make your README more demonstrative for clients and recruiters?